 “Well, I better get to work,” I say.
 She throws me a peace sign and turns back to her computer.

-On my lunch break I decide to call Chad and see if he wants to meet up for drinks after work.
+On my lunch break I decide to call Chad.

 “Hey man, are you up for a drink or two tonight?”
 I ask.

-“Ivy!
+“Ivy.
 I would love that; where do you want to meet?” he asks.

 “How about we meet at the Nicollet mall and decide?”
-I say.

-“Sounds great; see you at 5?” he asks.
+“Sounds great; see you at five?” he asks.